i3arnon/i3arnon.github.io/_drafts/idisposable-trumps-apm.md

         {
             try
             {
-                // Doesn't call endMethod if cancellation was requested if (!cancellationToken.IsCancellationRequested)
+                // Don't call endMethod if cancellation was requested if (!cancellationToken.IsCancellationRequested)
                 {
                     taskCompletionSource.TrySetResult(endMethod(asyncResult));